poliquinp/custom-facebook-feed/README.txt

 * Fix: Some connection error notices not clearing automatically.

 = 2.14 =
-* New: Email alerts for critical issues.
+* New: Email alerts for critical Facebook feed issues.
 If there's an issue with a Facebook feed on your website which hasn't been resolved yet then you'll receive an email notification to let you know.
 This is sent once per week until the issue is resolved.
 These emails can be disabled by using the following setting: Facebook Feed > Customize > Misc > Feed Issue Email Report.
-* New: Admin notifications for critical issues.
-If there is an error with the feed, admins will see notices in the dashboard and on the front-end of the site along with instructions on how to resolve the issue.
+* New: Admin notifications for critical Facebook feed issues.
+If there is an error with a Facebook feed, admins will see notices in the dashboard and on the front-end of the site along with instructions on how to resolve the issue.
 Front-end admin notifications can be disabled by using the following setting: Facebook Feed > Customize > Misc > Disable Admin Error Notice.
 * New: Added a WordPress 'Site Health' integration.
 If there is a critical error with your feeds, it will now be flagged in the site health page.
 * New: Added "About Us" page for those who would like to learn more about Smash Balloon and our other products.
 Go to Facebook Feed -> About Us in the dashboard.

 = 2.13 =
-* New: Added a “Custom Facebook Feed” Gutenberg block to use in the block editor, allowing you to easily add a feed to posts and pages.
+* New: Added a "Custom Facebook Feed" Gutenberg block to use in the block editor, allowing you to easily add a Facebook feed to posts and pages.
 * New: Added support for translations.

 = 2.12.4 =